KernFerm/Bubbles-Onboarding-Bot/README.md

 To add BubblesOnboardingBot to your Discord server, you'll need to follow these steps:

 1. **Bot Token:**
-   - (a) The developer of BubblesOnboardingBot will provide you with a bot token along with the invite link.
+   - (a) The developer of BubblesOnboardingBot will `NOT` provide you with a bot token.
 This token allows the bot to authenticate with Discord's API and perform actions on your server.
+   - (b) `But` will give you the invite link. so you can invite the bot to your Discord Server.

 2. **Invite Link:**
-   - (a) Once you have the bot token, the developer will provide you with an invite link for the bot.
+   - (a) the developer will provide you with an invite link for the bot.
 Use this link to invite the bot to your Discord server.

 3. **Onboarding Channel:**
    - (a) Create a channel on your Discord server specifically for onboarding new members.
 This channel should be where the bot sends welcome messages and facilitates the onboarding process.